-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.

 The botulinum toxin contained in Botox can spread to other body areas beyond where it was injected.
-This has caused serious life-threatening side effects in some people receiving botulism toxin injections, even for cosmetic purposes.
+This has caused serious life-threatening side effects in some people receiving botulinum toxin injections, even for cosmetic purposes.

-Call your doctor at once if you have any of these serious side effects, some of which can occur up to several weeks after an injection:
+Call your doctor at once if you have any of these side effects, some of which can occur up to several hours or several weeks after an injection:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.